 Later that day, the Bodhisatta again asked the queen why she was cruel and did not give anything to the men of the court, and she gave the same answer about not receiving anything from her husband, not even the hypothetical gold.
 But she also pointed out that the king was otherwise a good man.
 The Bodhisatta sang the queen’s praises and told the king he should honor her.
-The king agreed and gave his queen everything she deserved and also thanked the Bodhisatta for reminding him of her virtue.
+The king agreed and from then on gave his queen everything she deserved, and he also thanked the Bodhisatta for reminding him of her virtue.

 In the Lifetime of the Buddha